 Johns Hopkins University School for Advanced International Service and Search for Common Ground jointly hosted a career networking event today, June 14, 2018.
 It was held as part of programming for the CPRF – Conflict Prevention and Resolution Forum.
+Links are in text.

 The format was an informal one where those looking for work could meet with potential employers one-on-one.
 There was no panel or presentation, only networking and coffee.
 It seems about 50-75 individuals looking for work attended.
 The employers, representing mostly DC-based NGOs and think tanks, worked from standing tables providing short briefings on their group and printed materials.
 I saw several of those looking for work (mostly in their mid to late 20s) giving out resumes and business cards.
 Many seemed prepared to engage in conversation with representatives of possible employers (possibly using a 2-minute strategic share!).

 About the employers:

 The Fund for Peace is based in DC.
 It is an independent 501c3 working to prevent violent conflict and promote sustainable peace.
 I talked with Christina Murphy who is a programs associate.
 I was glad to see her again: we had met a few years back at a conference to Ohio State, and she was an undergraduate peace studies major at Goucher College, where I once taught.

 FHI360 was represented by Allison Coppola, a program officer.
 FHI360 is dedicated to improving lives in lasting ways by advancing integrated, locally driven solutions.
 Right now they are looking for French speaking candidates for positions.

 Freedom House is a well regarded NGO that focuses on advancing human rights and promoting democratic change.
 Freedom House has offices in DC, New York, and South Africa.
 The group was represented by Anna Martin.
 Freedom House is looking for individuals who might be good at proposal submission.